 In 1981, two key events took place.
 The Association for Direct Instruction was founded, and the city of Eugene built a conference center adjacent to the Hilton Hotel in the downtown area.
 By moving the conference to a professional facility, the conference expanded from four to five days, and a greater variety of sessions were incorporated.
 Over the decades, attendance has reached as many as 750 participants literally from around the world.

-In 2013, the Association for Direct Instructions ceased operations, and the 2014 National Direct Instruction Conference marked the first year of management by the National Institute for Direct Instruction (NIFDI).
+In 2013, the Association for Direct Instruction ceased operations, and the 2014 National Direct Instruction Conference marked the first year of management by the National Institute for Direct Instruction (NIFDI).
 While this was a change in the sponsoring organization's name, the conference remained the same in many ways.
 Many of the presenters and sessions you have come to expect are featured every year.

 The National Direct Instruction Conference and Institutes is the largest and longest-running DI-specific training and remains true to its traditions—the most comprehensive offering of Direct Instruction training and information available—anywhere!